NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 - Ephemeral Conversations (Discourse)

 The only current viable alternative for _coordination of resources and effort_ are ephemeral conversations in Discourse.
-While, they lend meaning to the individual's interpretations and views onto the ecosystem, they lack important features such as:
+While they lend meaning to the individual's interpretations and views onto the ecosystem, they lack important features such as: